 I’m also not a huge fan of plastic containers.
 Even if they claim to be BPA free, I’m a little leery of using them for hot foods or in the microwave.
 While they do stack nicely for some items, I find if you freeze smart (more on that in a minute), you can make your bags work just as well.

 I’m passionate about freezer meals, so of course, I can’t get through this post without discussing them in-depth, BUT there are so many other things you can freeze as well!

 Stock up on sales on chicken, ground beef, and other protein your family likes, and freeze away!
 Always, always watch the label (especially with fish) to ensure it wasn’t previously frozen.
 If it was, do NOT refreeze; it should be eaten immediately.
 Most meats and fish can be easily frozen, and it’s a great way to really stretch your dollar and stock up on those sale items.

 You can freeze hot peppers whole, as well as most root veggies.
 (Potatoes don’t freeze so well raw, but most other vegetables do.)
-Stew tomatoes and wilt greens such as spinach, kale and mustard greens, then bag them to add to recipes all winter long.
+Stew tomatoes and wild greens such as spinach, kale, and mustard greens, then bag them to add to recipes all winter long.

 How many of us purchase fresh herbs or get a bumper crop out of the garden, then end up tossing out half of them because they wilt and go brown too quickly?
 Save your herbs by chopping them up, then freezing them in ice cube trays, using just enough olive oil to cover.
 Once they’re frozen, you can pop them out and store them in freezer bags, ready to add flavor to every dish.